Stage 1: Shortlisting of cities by States

 Stage 2: The Challenge round for selection

-The State/UT begins with shortlisting the potential smart cities on the basis of conditions precedent and scoring criteria and in accordance with the total number allocated to it.
-The cities emerging successful in the first round of competition was sent by the State/UT as the recommended shortlist of smart cities to MoUD by the stipulated date.
+The State/UT begins with shortlisting the potential Smart Cities on the basis of conditions precedent and scoring criteria and in accordance with the total number allocated to it.
+The cities emerging successful in the first round of competition was sent by the State/UT as the recommended shortlist of Smart Cities to MoHUA by the stipulated date.
 For Gujarat, total six cities namely Ahmedabad, Surat, Vadodara, Rajkot, Gandhinagar, and Dahod were selected.

 Evaluation of the Smart City Proposal

 The proposals submitted were evaluated by a Committee involving a panel of national and international experts, organizations and institutions.
 20 Cities judged to have the best proposals were to be announced for the first round of challenge.
 Cities who do not get selected will start work on improving their SCPs for consideration in the second round.
-The winners of the first round of Challenge were announced by MoUD on 28th January 2016.
-Surat got selected at 4th Position in the 20 smart Cities list declared in first round by MoUD.
+The winners of the first round of Challenge were announced by MoHUA on 28th January 2016.
+Surat got selected at 4th Position in the 20 Smart Cities list declared in first round by MoHUA.

 Different steps of in the selection of Smart Cities are given below: